apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**France says one of its warships was targeted by drones from direction of Yemen.
-Both were shot down**
+**Smile Direct Club dentistry aligners firm shuts down**

-You can read more about it [here](https://abcnews.go.com/International/wireStory/france-warships-targeted-drones-direction-yemen-shot-105529761).
+You can read more about it [here](https://www.bbc.com/news/business-67675431).

 ## Requirements
 - Python 3.8